MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-nps-rdg.md

 5. Open the new policy and go to the **Conditions** tab.
 6. Add a condition that matches the Client Friendly Name with the Friendly name set in step 2 for the Azure Multi-Factor Authentication Server RADIUS client.
 7. Go to the **Settings** tab and select **Authentication**.
 8. Change the Authentication Provider to **Authenticate requests on this server**.
-This policy ensures that when NPS receives a RADIUS request from the Azure MFA Server, the authentication occurs locally instead of sending a RADIUS request back to the Azure Multi-Factor Authentication Server, which would result in a loop condition.
+This policy ensures that when NPS receives a RADIUS request from the Azure MFA Server, the authentication occurs locally.
+This prevents sending a RADIUS request back to the Azure Multi-Factor Authentication Server, which would result in a loop condition.
 9. To prevent a loop condition, make sure that the new policy is ordered ABOVE the original policy in the **Connection Request Policies** pane.

 ## Configure Azure Multi-Factor Authentication

 The Azure Multi-Factor Authentication Server is configured as a RADIUS proxy between RD Gateway and NPS.
 It should be installed on a domain-joined server that is separate from the RD Gateway server.
 Use the following procedure to configure the Azure Multi-Factor Authentication Server.

 1. Open the Azure Multi-Factor Authentication Server and select the RADIUS Authentication icon.
 2. Check the **Enable RADIUS authentication** checkbox.